Brooklyn College

-Brooklyn College is a public university in Brooklyn in New York City, New York.
-It is part of the City University of New York system and enrolls nearly 14,000 students on a 35 acre campus in the Midwood and Flatbush sections of Brooklyn as of fall 2023.
+Brooklyn College (BC) is a public university in Brooklyn in New York City, New York.
+It is part of the City University of New York (CUNY) system and enrolled nearly 14,000 students on a 35 acre campus in the Midwood and Flatbush sections of Brooklyn as of fall 2023.

 New York City's first public coeducational liberal arts college, the college was formed in 1930 by the merger of the Brooklyn branches of Hunter College (centered in Manhattan), then a women's college, and of the City College of New York (also Manhattan), then a men's college.
 Once tuition-free, the city's 1975 fiscal crisis ended the free tuition policy.
 The college also consolidated to its main campus.

 Prominent alumni of Brooklyn College include US senators, federal judges, US financial chairmen, Olympians, CEOs, and recipients of Academy Awards, Emmy Awards, Pulitzer Prizes, and Nobel Prizes.

 College history

 Early decades

 Brooklyn College was founded in 1930.
 That year, as directed by the New York City Board of Higher Education on April 22, the college authorized the combination of the Downtown Brooklyn branches of Hunter College, at that time a city women's college, and the City College of New York, then a men's college (both these branches had been established in 1926).
 The third oldest higher education institution in what would become the City University system, Brooklyn College became the first public coeducational liberal arts college in New York City.
 The school opened in September 1930, holding separate classes for men and women until their junior years.
 Admission would require passing a stringent entrance exam.

 Brooklyn College Library, situated on the East Quad, was designed by campus architect Randolph Evans.

 In 1932, architect Randolph Evans drafted a plan for the campus on a substantial plot that his employer owned in Brooklyn's Midwood section.
 Evans sketched a Georgian campus facing a central quadrangle, and anchored by a library building with a tower.
 Evans presented the sketches to the college's then president, Dr. William A. Boylan, who approved the layout.